$140 $64 (save 54%)

 How do Jordan training shoes fit?

-The shoes are typically offered in a wide range of men’s full and half sizes to accommodate all sorts of foot lengths, from US 7 to 18.
+These trainers are meant to fit just like any other workout shoe: it should be snug at the heel and the midfoot but feel a bit more spacious in the forefoot.
+These shoes are offered in a wide range of men’s full and half sizes to accommodate all sorts of foot lengths, from US 7 to 18.
 They tend to run true to size.
 Widthwise, they are only available in a standard D - Medium profile.
-The laces and the midfoot straps are placed on each model to make the tightness adjustable.
+The laces and the midfoot straps are placed on each model to make the tightness more adjustable.

 How much do they cost?